claretgrace0801/haskell/README.md

 # Haskell
-~~My~~ Our tryst with haskell and some other cool things we are trying to do with it.
-Main intention is to make a bloackchain using haskell.
+Our tryst with haskell and some other cool things we are trying to do with it.
+Main intention was to make a blockchain using haskell (umm yeah F).

 Side intentions:
 - Use haskell to implement algorithms and data structures :P